 Delivering for our global customers requires Amazon to rely on a variety of transportation solutions for long and short distances.
-Decarbonizing our transportation network is a key part of meeting The Climate Pledge by 2040 and making 50% of shipments net-zero carbon by 2030, which is why we’re actively transforming our fleet network and operations.
+Decarbonizing our transportation network is a key part of meeting The Climate Pledge by 2040, which is why we’re actively transforming our fleet network and operations.

 We use a range of delivery methods to reduce emissions on last-mile routes to our customers’ doorsteps.
 These include electric delivery vehicles and micromobility technologies that can be used for shorter journeys.

 In 2019, we ordered 100,000 custom electric delivery vehicles from Rivian—the largest order ever of electric delivery vehicles.
 We expanded our European electric delivery fleet with an order for 1,800 electric vans from Mercedes-Benz, a signatory of The Climate Pledge.
 In India, we’re adding 10,000 electric vehicles built by local manufacturers to our existing fleet.
 We’re also piloting electric delivery vehicles in other locations, including Latin America, Asia, and the Middle East.

 Our use of micromobility technologies is transforming the way packages are delivered, particularly in urban settings.
 Our global bicycle fleet includes traditional bicycles and electric bikes connected to cargo trailers that can carry up to 45 packages at a time.
 More than 400 cargo bikes are used to make deliveries for Whole Foods Market and Amazon Fresh to customers in Manhattan and Brooklyn in New York City.